 Masai Mara helps you learn a lot about wildlife say wildlife photographer Randeep Singh and his son Arshdeep Singh as they share their experiences.

-It’s one of the most famous National Park in Africa, world-renowned for some extraordinary sightings of lions, African leopards, cheetahs, elephants and is also home to over 450 bird species.
+It’s one of the most famous National Parks in Africa, world-renowned for some extraordinary sightings of lions, African leopards, cheetahs, and elephants and is also home to over 450 bird species.

 Situated in the southwest of Kenya, Masai Mara National Reserve is a land of breathtaking views, abundant wildlife, and endless plains.
 Masai Mara has the most popular safari destination for wildlife enthusiasts.
 The safari delivers many attractions, as the reserve is home to an excellent year-round concentration of game, including more than a million wildebeest, zebras and other antelopes that make up the famous Great Migration.

 It’s really popular during the migration period when hundreds of thousands of wildebeests cross the river Mara to enter Masai Mara and the Lions, Cheetahs, and Leopards hunt them down for food.